grantGCode/Shopping-Cart-Application-Frontend/README.md

 This is a online shopping cart application for customers to purchase one or multiple, of various the same products.
 Offered by any online merchant who implements it into their website or online store.

 The project was created with `React.JS` `Node & Express.JS` and styled with `styled-components`.
-The payment portal powered by custom API that connects to `Stripe` to enable secure payment processing for the customer.
+The payment is portal powered by custom API that connects to `Stripe` to enable secure payment processing for the customer.

 ## System Design for the Shopping Cart